practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/02 - functional languages/Erlang: Gleam on vm BEAM/README.md

 Above command installed Homebrew in directory: _/home/linuxbrew/.linuxbrew_

-Then I manually added this line to my _.bashrc_ file, because I want to keep the configuration for [SDKMAN and Kotlin](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/tree/main/20%20-%20language%20versions#on-sdkman-and-kotlin) at the bottom of this configuration file:
+Then I manually added this line to my _~/.bashrc_ file, because I want to keep the configuration for [SDKMAN and Kotlin](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/tree/main/20%20-%20language%20versions#on-sdkman-and-kotlin) at the bottom of this configuration file:

 ```
 eval "$(/home/linuxbrew/.linuxbrew/bin/brew shellenv)"